adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "True," replied the Queen.
 "We love you very much; so we intend to eat your broth with real pleasure.
 But tell me, do you think I am so beautiful?"

 "You won’t be beautiful if you eat me," he said.

 The Queen turned to Button-Bright.

 "Do you think I’m beautiful?" she asked.

 "No," said the boy; "you’re ugly."

 "I think you’re a fright," said Dorothy.

 The Queen scowled at them and flopped from her red side to her yellow side.

-"Take them away," she commanded the guard, "and at six o’clock run them through the **meat chopper**1 and start to cook the soup.
+"Take them away," she commanded the guard, "and at six o’clock run them through the **meat chopper** (мясорубка) and start to cook the soup.
 And put plenty of salt in the broth this time, or I’ll punish the cooks severely."

 The Scoodlers shut the captives in one of the houses.
 The place was a sort of store-house; containing bags of potatoes and baskets of carrots, onions, and turnips.